Mixture of Experts for Recognizing Depression from Interview and Reading Tasks: Methodology

-The output of Sparse MoE is denoted as $y$.
+\begin{itemize}[leftmargin=*] \item \textbf{Sparse MoE}: The output of Sparse MoE is denoted as $y$ and is given by: $y = \sum_{i=1}^n G(x)_i E_i (x)$.
 Let $G(x)_i$ denote the gating (router) network, while $E_i (x)$ indicates the output of the $ith$ expert.
 Specifically, $G(x)_i$ indicates the weight assigned to each expert by the gating network. $n$ denotes the number of experts.
+In our experiments, we use two-layer MLPs as expert networks.